 Smaller holes are machinable via EDM.
 With recent investments in CNC-controlled fine-hole EDM machines, our capability for drilling extremely small FBHs has dramatically increased.
 With EDM technology, we have successfully machined FBHs down to 0.004” (0.10mm) in diameter.
 We are constantly pushing the envelope on what we thought was possible by machining FBHs in tough materials like high-nickel superalloys, tool steels, titanium, and more.
 We blow right past the drill manufacturers’ recommendations when it comes to drill diameter/depth aspect ratios.

-The image shown here displays a special EDM electrode that has been dressed down from a .030" diameter shank to a .003" diameter "business end" at the bottom.
+The image shown below displays a special EDM electrode that has been dressed down from a .040" diameter shank to an ultra-small .003" diameter "business end" at the bottom.
+A human hair is shown in the image for comparison.
 Electrodes are dressed right on the same machine that is used to make the holes to ensure excellent concentricity.
 The electrode is rotated during machining of these holes to ensure even electrode wear, resulting in a perfectly round hole that is right on-size.
 Multiple dresses of the electrode also virtually eliminate the corner radius at the bottom of the hole, making a reflector that is as sharp and flat as physically possible.

 How Do We Do It?